 - Test Track – 40 inches (102 centimeters) or taller

-There are 2 new rides coming to EPCOT in the next year.
-Remy’s Ratatouille Adventure will not have a height requirement and can be ridden by all guests.
+One of the newest rides in EPCOT, Remy’s Ratatouille Adventure, does not have a height requirement and can be ridden by all guests.

-The Guardians of the Galaxy: Cosmic Rewind coaster on the other hand will be a thrill ride and will either have a requirement of 42 inches.
+The new Guardians of the Galaxy: Cosmic Rewind coaster on the other hand is a thrill ride and has a requirement of 42 inches.
 That height means it’s thrilling, but still ok for the whole family.

 Read our EPCOT Rides & Attractions Guide for more information and tips.